sighupio/fury-kubernetes-networking/katalog/tigera/README.md

 ### EKS Policy-only mode installation

-The `eks-policy-mode` package is used run the Tigera Operator for enforcing network policies -and not as CNI- in a EKS cluster.
+The `eks-policy-mode` package is used to run the Tigera Operator for enforcing network policies -and not as CNI- in a EKS cluster.

 The policy only mode will install the operator and configure it to not enable the CNI features.